The Preston Retreat

 1952, image from book here

-This entrance would have faced Hamilton Street, just east of the entrance to the new Veterinary Hospital.
+This entrance would have faced Hamilton Street, just like the broad side of the south tower of the City View Condominiums today.
+On the first floor of that tower, directly up the steps seen here, is a new veterinary hospital.
 The circle of life continues, albeit with different species.

 authored by Joe Walsh, October 2018